-Santa Maria de Palautordera is a municipality located in the eastern part of the Vallès Oriental, a beautiful town located in the Tordera River Valley, which has an approximate area of 17 square kilometers, and an average altitude of 190.90 meters above the level from sea.
-Thanks to the splendid views of the Montseny massif, it has become a point of passage of the "Camino del Montseny", at the gates of the Montseny Natural Park, a protected area and declared a Biosphere Reserve (World Reservation Network). of the Biosphere of the MAB program), in 1978, by UNESCO.
-Located on the sunny side of the massif, it is a place of great scenic beauty, but also of great wealth in terms of rural heritage, thanks to the abundance of water and the variety of forest that can be found, and urban.
+Santa Maria de Palautordera is a municipality located in the eastern part of the Vallès Oriental, a beautiful town located in the Tordera River Valley, which has an approximate extension of 17 square kilometers, and an average altitude of 190.90 meters above the level from sea.
+Thanks to the splendid views of the Montseny massif, they have turned it into a crossing point for the "Camino del Montseny", at the gates of the Montseny Natural Park, a protected area and declared a Biosphere Reserve (World Network of Reserves). of the Biosphere of the MAB program), in 1978, by UNESCO.
+Located on the sunny side of the massif, it is a place of great landscape wealth, but also of great wealth in terms of rural heritage, thanks to the abundance of water and the variety of forests that can be found, and urban.

-Palautordera or Palau, as it is also called, is very well connected so it can be accessed from anywhere in Catalonia.
-Located just 40 minutes from Barcelona, communication with the rest of the region is made by the BV-5301 road, which crosses the city and joins the road from Granollers to Girona (C-35) with the Osona region after climbing for the Montseny.
+Palautordera or Palau, as it is also called, is very well connected, so it can be accessed from anywhere in Catalonia.
+Located just 40 minutes from Barcelona, communication with the rest of the region is via the BV-5301 road, which crosses the city and joins the road from Granollers to Girona (C-35) with the Osona region after going up by the Montseny.

-An initiative designed to make available to everyone the knowledge and understanding of the natural environment of Montseny and, especially, of the most representative forest species.
-This space contains a sample of the approximately 80 woody species that can be found in the Montseny massif, all duly marked and presented and which are a good representation of those in Europe.
+An initiative designed to make knowledge and understanding of the natural environment of Montseny and, in particular, of the most representative forest species available to everyone.
+This space contains a sample of the approximately 80 woody species that can be found in the Montseny massif, all duly marked and presented and which are a good representation of those found in Europe.
 In addition, it is a natural space where we can also see animal species such as ducks, turtles and fish.
-A beautiful fountain where you can relax welcomes the park.
+A beautiful fountain where you can relax welcomes you to the park.

-In recent years we have been working to raise awareness of our town, so that it is valued as a tourist attraction more than Montseny, both by the locals themselves and by visitors.
-With this objective, nowadays we have designed new itineraries, well signposted, around the city, where to walk, to be healthy, to know a bit of history of our environment, to observe the forests of the municipal area where we can also discover trees or groves of great interest: the area of the Dry River, the fountain of the Lovers or San Jose... in general, are of low difficulty (suitable for all types of public), and of different duration depending on their length: from the shortest, with a distance of 3,300 m and a time of 45 minutes, up to the longest, with a distance of 15,700 m and a time of 3 hours 20 minutes.
+In recent years, work has been done to make our municipality known, so that it is valued as another tourist attraction in Montseny, both by the locals themselves and by visitors.
+With this objective, today we have designed new itineraries, well signposted, around the city, where you can walk, get healthy, learn a little about the history of our surroundings, observe the forests of the municipal area where we can also discover trees or groves of great interest: the area of the Río Seco, the source of Los Enamorados or San José... in general, they are of low difficulty (suitable for all types of public), and of different durations depending on their length: from the shortest, with a distance of 3,300 m. and a time of 45 minutes, up to the longest, with a distance of 15,700 m. and a time of 3 hours 20 minutes.

-Palau is nature, health, sport, leisure and free time
+Palau is nature, health, sports, leisure and free time

-There is a very complete offer of family activities such as visiting the Farm School, the classroom Can Turró rural environment, horseback riding in the equestrian, a whole series of activities that are organized throughout the year, thanks to a rich associative fabric that has the territory.
-In addition there are companies that are dedicated to organize adventure activities and leisure in nature.
+There is a very complete offer of family activities such as visiting the Granja Escuela, the Can Turró rural environment classroom, horseback riding in the equestrian centers, a whole series of activities that are organized throughout the year, thanks to a rich associative fabric who has the territory.
+There are also companies that are dedicated to organizing adventure and leisure activities in nature.

 Palau is heritage, history, traditions and customs

-In the municipality we have a good offer of accommodation of all kinds: 3 hostels, 4 houses of rural tourism, 12 houses of tourist use with different capacities (from 5 to 18 people).
+In the municipality we have a good offer of accommodation of all kinds: hostels, rural tourism houses and houses for tourist use with different capacities.